expel-io/cloud-resource-counter/README.md

 ## Resources Counted

-The `cloud-resource-counter` examines the following resources:
+The `aws-resource-counter` examines the following resources:

 1. **Account ID.** We use the Security Token Service to collect the account ID associated with the caller.